Anne Beatts

-Anne Beatts (February 25, 1947 – April 7, 2021) was an American comedy writer.
+Anne Beatts (February 25, 1947 – April 7, 2021) was an American screenwriter and comedy writer.

 Early life

 Beatts was born in Buffalo, New York, to Sheila Elizabeth Jean (Sherriff-Scott) and Patrick Murray Threipland Beatts.
 She has described her parents as "beatniks."
 Beatts had what has been called an "aggressive, dark sensibility."
 Growing up in Somers, New York, she later attended McGill University.

 It was at McGill University where Beatts discovered the dark humor of Jewish writers J. D. Salinger, Philip Roth, and Bruce Jay Friedman.
 At this time, Beatts converted to Judaism.

 National Lampoon

 After graduating from college, Beatts wrote for The Village Voice and National Lampoon magazine, a national offshoot of the Harvard Lampoon.
 She co-wrote a parody advertisement for Volkswagen, conceived by Philip Socci, for which the magazine was later sued by the car company.
 The advertisement stated, "If Ted Kennedy drove a Volkswagen, he'd be President today," accompanied by a photograph of a VW Beetle floating on a lake (an allusion to Kennedy's Chappaquiddick incident).

 During Beatts' time at National Lampoon magazine, she worked with Michael O'Donoghue.
 The two became romantically involved, and both joined the creative team of Saturday Night Live in the early years of the program.